eafflu/runtime/README.md

 # Step 5 - Create Your Own Background
 All drawing code for the background should go at `TODO: 3` in `js/view/background.js` within the `render()` function.

+**NOTE: The order that you add shapes to your background matters so be sure to add any additional shapes *below* where you add backgroundFill to the background.**

 Create a great background for your game.
 With the draw functions provided and your JavaScript knowledge, you can create almost anything.